jordanstudioroot/RootUtils-UnityCSharp/README.md

 # RootUtils

 A library of functions used by Studio Root Games in various projects.
 Includes various functions that could not otherwise be implemented as extensions on existing Unity classes.
-Can be directly copied into a project, turned into a Unity Package Manager Package, or imported into the project directly using [UnityNPMInit](https://github.com/jordanstudioroot/UnityNPMInit).
+Can be directly copied into a project, turned into a Unity Package Manager Package, or imported into the project directly using `npm install jordanstudioroot/RootExtensions-UnityCSharp`.
+Library will be copied to `Assets/pkg-all/rootextensions-unitycsharp`.

 # Requirements